Shingles Guide

 After developing chickenpox, the virus lies dormant in the dorsal root or trigeminal ganglia and can become reactivated later in life to cause shingles.[1][2]

-Features of Shingles
+Features Of Shingles

 Generally, shingles presents as an acute, self-limiting vesicular rash which is often painful and lasts around 10–15 days.